fellycia/Credit-Card-Monthly-Default/README.md

 # Credit-Card-Monthly-Default
-Please click this link to view all the plots (as github performs a static render of the notebooks only): https://nbviewer.jupyter.org/github/fellycia/Credit-Card-Monthly-Default/blob/main/Monthly%20Credit%20Card%20Default.ipynb
+To view all the plots, click here (as github performs a static render of the notebooks only): https://nbviewer.jupyter.org/github/fellycia/Credit-Card-Monthly-Default/blob/main/Monthly%20Credit%20Card%20Default.ipynb

 ## Background